GracesGames/TurnBasedShooterKit/docs/features.md

 __Save load system__

 * Save and load any time during the game
-* Keeps track of player, enemy and object status using component data.
+* Keeps track of player, enemy and object status using component data
-* Easily extendible.
+* Easily extendible
 * Saves the data per level

 __HUD__